natiginfo/algo-and-data/src/content/part2.md

 <Note>
 You should be able to do this in O(n^2), as slower solutions will probably time out and fail the test...
 That is, the code needs to be efficient!
+It is possible to do in O(n) as well.
+Remember, if loops are not inside one another, they are each O(n), and the total is then O(n).
 </Note>

 The following code represents the behavior: